 2018-09-28 Air Niugini Boeing 737-800 landed in lagoon at Chuuk

 The Boeing 737-800 hit the water on final approach to Chuuk Airport and ended up in a lagoon.
-The aircraft stayed afloat long enough so that all 47 on board survived and were rescued.
-One passenger was found dead a day later.
+The aircraft stayed afloat long enough so that 46 people survived and were rescued.
+One passenger did not survive.

 Air Niugini flight PX73 (Pohnpei – Chuuk – Port Moresby) took-off at Pohnpei Airport for a scheduled flight to its intermediate stop at Chuuk having Port Moresby as its ultimate destination.

 The flight proceeded normally until final approach to runway 04 at Chuuk Airport, Weno Island, Micronesia when the weather conditions deteriorated.
-According to eyewitness accounts and local media reports, the aircraft descended below the proper approach path until it hit the water surface ending in the lagoon approximately 200 m from the beginning of the runway.
+According to eyewitness accounts and local media reports, the aircraft descended below the proper approach path until it hit the water surface ending in Chuuk Lagoon approximately 200 m from the beginning of the runway.